abcpaem/tdd-introduction-example/README.md

 ---
 ### Exercise 2.2 Add a test when input array is empty
-Add a test for the case when the input for the method *checkMaxNumber* is and empty array.
+Add a test for the case when the input for the method *checkMaxNumber* is an empty array.

 #### Exercise 2.2.1 Create a failing test
 Create a failing test for the scenario in Exercise 2.2.